Healthy habits, healthy you

 Doctors and health professionals can refer patients with certain medical conditions to a qualified exercise specialist who devises and delivers a 12 week tailored exercise programme at a reduced price.
 Visit your local GP or health professional and ask if they will refer you.

-Do you have Diabetes and live near Dorking?
+Do you have diabetes and live near Dorking?
 Do you want to improve your health and join our lovely social walkers?
 Friendly group meets weekly to explore the surrounding countryside and new joiners are welcome.
-For more details contact Charlotte Long on 07968 832429.
+For more details contact Charlotte Long at Active Surrey on 07968 832429.

 Staying healthy includes your mental health too.
 Across Surrey there are activities to specifically boost mental wellbeing such as Community League football for mental health.
 This is run by Woking in the Community, with teams in Woking, Camberley, Leatherhead and Guildford at time of writing - contact Community@WokingFC.co.uk